ericguitarlicious-lgtm/Guitarlicious-Shopify/PWP-Introduction.md

-# How to Add New PWP Section?
+# PWP Custom Snippet for Shopify

 ## 1. Render Code to Show The PWP Section